SmartlyDressedGames/Unturned-Docs/Troubleshooting.md

 6. Open the Unity AppData folder
 7. Attach the Player.log file to your email

+## Unity Windows Crash Files

+1. Right-click Unturned in your Steam Library
+2. Select Properties... > Local Files > Browse...
+3. Open the "Unity Temp" folder
+4. Zip and attach the Crashes folder to your email

 ## Repair BattlEye

 1. Right-click Unturned in your Steam Library